 We used several online resources, but we also found courses in the community for them to take.
 For the more advanced courses, we found a small local (private) school that offered classes two days per week.
 We also discovered that we could enroll them in the local community college.
 Once you start to homeschool and get connected to other homeschoolers (often through Facebook groups), you’ll discover a wealth of great resources and options.

 If you are distance learning through your local school, you still need to take on the administrator role.
 Hold your kids accountable for their work.
 Set up a schedule that works for your family.
 Manage the process, but let your kids be in charge of their learning.

 My kids sleep in if they want to.
 I do my best to ensure that they are in bed at a reasonable time, but I let them sleep.
 They have managed to make it through high school with little to no sleep deprivation.
 I suspect that sleep deprivation explains a lot of learning and even behavior problems.
 Take advantage of the flexibility of being at home.
 Let your kids get the sleep they need.
-Learning is much more enjoyable when you are well-rested.
+Learning is much easier and more enjoyable when you are well-rested.